 When it comes to saving money and getting debt free there are a lot of tricks to saving money and I guarantee you by yourself you will miss something.
 That is why two heads are better than one.
 Discuss your strategies with your accountability partner and share ideas.

 Just the other day my brother and I were discussing how we use our credit cards.
-Yes this is where we both disagree with Dave Ramsey (my brother will be discussing this in detail in a future post so make sure to subscribe to our newsletter).
+Yes, this is where we both disagree with Dave Ramsey (my brother will be discussing this in detail in a future post so make sure to subscribe to our newsletter).
 We both use one credit card for everything.
-We do this so we can earn the cash back.
+We do this so we can earn the cashback.
 We simply pay them off every couple days so we don’t get hit by interest (this is where most of America fails).
-In fact I pay mine off every night :).
-I was looking at my cash back rates and my brother happened to mention the Quicksilver card.
+In fact, I pay mine off every night :).
+I was looking at my cashback rates and my brother happened to mention the Quicksilver card.
 I am sure you have all seen the Samuel Jackson commercial….
-“Unlimited 1.5% cash back, everywhere, ever damn day.”
+“Unlimited 1.5% cashback, everywhere, every damn day.”

 I don’t advise anyone to use credit cards unless they have the discipline to pay them off every month!